 I have wanted to create a “Specimen Art” style card for a long time – but my first couple of attempts with a paper punch and ruler were woefully unsuccessful!
 I then decided to use my Cameo to create a kind of “reverse” card with the patterned paper showing through the cut-outs.

 It is easy to create this evenly spaced grid of patterns to be cut – and I have put together my first little Silhouette tutorial to show you how.
 You can see it on YouTube here.
+Please note that the video assumes you are already familiar with the basics of the Silhouette software.

 The bat shape I have used on the card is from one of the earliest Echo Park Collections – and can be found in the Silhouette store here.